telerik/reporting-docs/knowledge-base/attempting-to-get-range-that-intersects-with-an-already-merged-range.md

 ---
 title: Exporting Reports to Excel 2003 Causes an Error
-page_title: Exporting Reports to Excel 2003 Causes an Error
+page_title: Error occurring when exporting Telerik Reports to Excel 2003
-description: "Learn how to handle the error that attempting to get a range that intersects with an already merged range when exporting to Excel 20303."
+description: "Learn how to handle the error thrown by the Telerik Reporting engine when trying to export to Excel 2003."
 type: troubleshooting
 slug: attempting-to-get-range-that-intersects-with-an-already-merged-range
 tags: telerik, reporting, export, to, excel, 2003, throws, an, error